gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

     -	Copy the Access Key ID and Secret Access Key to the configurations Excel sheet
     Important: This is the only opportunity to obtain the secret key
     -	Click the Close button

+On the AvantSearch configuration page, check the **Elasticsearch** checkbox

 ---
 ## BulkMetadataEditor